Quantum algorithms for quantum chemistry and quantum materials science: What is a quantum computer? How is it relevant to quantum simulation?

 We can look to theoretical quantum computer science to better understand the power of quantum computers in quantum simulation.
 The natural problem to solve on a quantum computer is the time evolution of a quantum system given some initial state,

-This problem is representative for the complexity class $\mathsf{BQP}$, i.e. it is of polynomial cost on a quantum computer and believed to offer a clear separation from the classical case (an exponential quantum speedup has been rigorously proven only in the query complexity setting~\cite{mosca1998hidden}).
+This problem is representative for the complexity class $\mathsf{BQP}$ (bounded-error quantum polynomial) i.e. it is of polynomial cost on a quantum computer and believed to offer a clear separation from the classical case (although an exponential quantum speedup has been rigorously proven only in the query complexity setting~\cite{mosca1998hidden}).
 However, it is necessary to prepare the initial state, which may be difficult by itself.
 In particular, preparing a low-energy state may be challenging, which naturally leads to considering other important problems,

-Ground state determination lies in complexity class $\mathsf{QMA}$ \cite{kitaev2002classical}, a class of problems not known to be efficiently solvable (in general) on a quantum computer.
+Ground state determination lies in complexity class $\mathsf{QMA}$ (quantum Merlin-Arthur) \cite{kitaev2002classical}, a class of problems not known to be efficiently solvable (in general) on a quantum computer~\footnote{$\mathsf{QMA}$ is known to contain the computational complexity classes $\mathsf{NP}$ (nondeterministic polynomial time, often considered to be a class of problems not known to be efficiently solvable on classical computers) and $\mathsf{BQP}$, but it is unknown whether these inclusions are strict.}.
 This also means that thermal averages cannot in general be computed efficiently on a quantum computer, since in the limit of zero temperature, this problem reduces to ground-state determination.
-Although it is the case that there are many physical ground state and thermal problems that are not so hard to solve in practice (as demonstrated by efficient classical simulation of many problems) and similarly many initial states of interest in quantum dynamics that are easy to prepare, the above tells us that in a rigorous sense, we do not have a straightforward theoretical guarantee that a quantum computational advantage can be naturally achieved for the central problems in quantum simulation.
+Although it is the case that there are many physical ground state and thermal problems that are not hard to solve in practice (as demonstrated by efficient classical simulation of many problems) and similarly many initial states of interest in quantum dynamics that are easy to prepare, the above tells us that in a rigorous sense, we do not have a theoretical guarantee that a quantum computational advantage can be achieved for the central problems in quantum simulation.

 Given the limits to the guidance that can be provided by rigorous computational complexity results, it is clear that to understand quantum advantage in chemistry, condensed matter physics, and quantum materials science, we must be guided by actual empirical data in the form of numerical and theoretical experiments with quantum algorithms and quantum devices on simulation problems of interest.
 This requires making progress on both theoretical and practical questions of quantum simulations, ranging from the basic algorithms and choices of encoding and representation to issues of circuit compilation, readout, and mapping to specialized hardware.
 A central purpose of this review is to provide a perspective on what the relevant chemical and materials problems are today; to give a snapshot of the limitations of classical methods for these problems; and in these contexts to understand the strengths, weaknesses, and bottlenecks of existing ideas for quantum algorithms, and where they need to be improved, both in terms of fundamental theoretical aspects as well as practical methods of implementation.